-Before and after every ride make sure the bolts of the brakes, pedals and stem are tight, Make sure the quick releases of the hubs are properly tightened.
+Before and after every ride make sure the bolts of the brakes, pedals, and stem are tight, Make sure the quick releases of the hubs are properly tightened.
 Check the bike for squeaking noises and make sure everything is set and properly adjusted.

 Check for Leaks

-If you are running hydraulic brakes, hydraulic suspension forks or hydraulic rear shock , you should check before every single ride if there is any loss of fluid.
+If you are running hydraulic brakes, hydraulic suspension forks or hydraulic rear shock, you should check before every single ride if there is any loss of fluid.
 Check the joints for moisture and make sure they aren’t leaking, both the brakes and the suspension.
-If that’s the case, then take it immediately to a bike-shop before riding.
+If that’s the case, then take it immediately to a bike shop before riding.

 Check the Air Pressure of the Tires

 While you’re inspecting your brake pads, also check the air pressure on your tires.
 This is a quick and easy task that can go a long way in preventing getting a flat tire while out on a long ride.
-Firm tires allows for smooth, repair-free rides.
+Firm tires allow for smooth, repair-free rides.

-Bicycle tires with the proper air pressure will give you longer tire life, easier pedaling, lower chances of having a flat tire and even increased rim protection and durability.
+Bicycle tires with the proper air pressure will give you longer tire life, easier pedaling, lower chances of having a flat tire, and even increased rim protection and durability.
 If you are looking for more complete information about bicycle air gauges you are invited to visit this excellent website about bicycle pumps.

 Store Your Bike in a Dry and Clean Shed

 Some novice cyclists are leaving their bikes to rust in heavy rain or to freeze all winter.
 Store your bike in a dry, insulated area where it will be safe.
 You are invited to visit my page about bicycle storage.
-If you are looking for more bicycle storage options you are invited to visit this excellent website and get some great bicycle storage ideas.

 Lubricate The Moving Parts

-To my view keeping your bike clean and lubricated, especially when it comes to the moving parts such as the chain and gear is the real and most important basic bicycle maintenance task.
+In my view keeping your bike clean and lubricated, especially when it comes to the moving parts such as the chain and gear is the real and most important basic bicycle maintenance task.